princeqdolo231/learnJAVASCRIPT/javascriptAssignmentOne.md

-##JavaScript Chrash Course Review
+# JavaScript Chrash Course Review

-What is JavaScript?
+## What is JavaScript ?

 JavaScript is a high level, interpreted programing language that conforms to the ECMAScript specification.